-When the CME Officer receives referrals from schools, they will undertake a joint enquiry with the school to try to locate the family and ensure the child is in receipt of a suitable education.
+When the CME Officer receives a referral from a school, they will undertake a joint enquiry with the school to try to locate the family and ensure the child is in receipt of a suitable education.

-The CME Officer will ensure the referral is checked to see if the child/family is known to Children's Trust (CT) by accessing the 'Eclipse' database.
-If known to CT, the CME Officer will contact the named CT officer to alert them to the child's missing education status.
+The CME Officer will ensure the referral is checked to see if the child/family is known to Birmingham Children's Trust (BCT) by accessing the 'Eclipse' database.
+If known to BCT, the CME Officer will contact the named BCT officer to alert them to the child's missing education status.

-The CME Officer will assess all referrals to ensure that the school's reasonable enquiry is underway and that any safeguarding concerns identified by the school are clearly noted and have been promptly referred to the CASS and/or the Police.
+The CME Officer will triage all referrals to ensure that any safeguarding concerns identified by the school are clearly noted and have been promptly referred to the CASS and/or the Police.